-Previously, the financial assets and liabilities were not separated between current and long term because there were no assets or liabilities with maturities of over one year as at September 30, 2019. and at December 31, 2019 except for Series A Preferred Shares.
+Previously, the financial assets and liabilities were not seperated between current and long term.
 Current assets are those assets that are expected to be realized within the fiscal year where as current liabilities are those due to be settled within the fiscal year.
-Some Debenture maturities have been extended and are now classified as Long Term Liabilities.